fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11c.md

 v20  Deploy 9d51da28  mluukkai@iki.fi  2020/12/05 14:22:20 +0200
 ```

-One can quickly do a [rollback](https://blog.heroku.com/releases-and-rollbacks#rollbacks) to a release with just a single command.
-What is even better is that action [deploy-to-heroku](https://github.com/marketplace/actions/deploy-to-heroku) can take care of that for us!
+One can quickly do a [rollback](https://blog.heroku.com/releases-and-rollbacks#rollbacks) to a release with just a single command from commandline.

+What is even better, is that the action [deploy-to-heroku](https://github.com/marketplace/actions/deploy-to-heroku) can take care of the rollback for us!

-So read again the [documentation](https://github.com/marketplace/actions/deploy-to-heroku)  and modify the workflow to prevent a broken deployment alltogether.
+So read again the [documentation](https://github.com/marketplace/actions/deploy-to-heroku)  and modify the workflow to prevent a broken deployment altogether.
 You can again simulate a broken deployment with breaking the Procfile:

 ![](../../images/11/13.png)

 Ensure that the application stays still operational despite a broken deployment.

-Note that despite the automatic rollback operation, the build fails and when this happens in real life it is <i> essential</i> to find what caused the problem and fix it quick.
+Note that despite the automatic rollback operation, the build fails and when this happens in real life it is <i> essential</i> to find what caused the problem and fix it quickly.
 As usual, the best place to start finding out the cause of the problem is to study Heroku logs:

 ![](../../images/11/14.png)